bd6981/crud/README.md

 Download [Postman here](https://app.getpostman.com/app/download/osx64) if you don't have it already.
 You'll need to create an account (free!) to use it.

-### Codebase Review (15 min)
+### Codebase Review (10 min)

 Pick a partner!
-Get up and move your seats!
-Don't just pick someone next to you.

 Then, spend the next 10 minutes looking over the codebase together.
 There are lots of comments explaining stuff.
 Make sure you're on the `solution` branch.

 Afterwards, we'll discuss each part of the starting codebase, using the